 On the Way Up

 The drive was almost six hours long.
-Add to that time for lunch and It was approaching dark when I arrived at the Wild Goose.
-On the last leg of the drive I came across Mount Shasta.
-I'd forgotten I would drive right past it when planning this trip so this was a bonus.
+Add to that time for lunch, and It was approaching dark when I arrived at the Wild Goose.
+On the last leg of the drive, I came across Mount Shasta.
+I'd forgotten I would drive right past it when planning this trip, so this was a bonus.
 I'd only flown over it a hundred times on the way to work in Medford, Oregon, Boise, Idaho, Logan, Utah, or Seattle, Washington.
-Ground level yielded a great perspective and I couldn't help but pull over several times to capture this grand landmark.
-I also drove past Castle Crags State Park, and had to visit there just becasue of the intriguing name.
-"Twas a happy find indeed.
+Ground-level yielded a great perspective, and I couldn't help but pull over several times to capture this grand landmark.
+I also drove past Castle Crags State Park and had to visit there just because of the intriguing name.
+'Twas a happy find indeed.

 Day 2/Klamath Falls

 This is the first set of birding images from my trip.
 It's a short one.
 I'll post more tomorrow.

 The first stop on my itinerary for birding was at Veterans' Park in Klamath Falls, OR.
 The park sits on the northern tip of Lake Ewauna, the first stop on the Klamath River run from Upper Klamath Lake.
 At times, this is a great place to capture waterfowl of all sorts, and if you're lucky, Eagles are hunting them.
 Unfortunately, there were no eagles and just a few waterfowl, although I didn't tour the entire lake.
 I did find a flock of very happy Seagulls, some Mergansers out on the water, some Domestic Geese, a Coot, and some very healthy Pigeons.

 Day 2/ Lower Klamath Lake